quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC maximum packet size is the largest size of QUIC packet that can be sent across a network path using a single packet.
-Any maximum packet size larger than 1200 bytes can be discovered using PMTUD/DPLPMTUD.
+Any maximum packet size larger than 1200 bytes can be discovered using Path Maximum Transmission Unit Discovery (PMTUD; see {{pmtud}}) or Datagram Packetization Layer PMTU Discovery (DPLPMTUD;
+see {{dplpmtud}}).

-A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least the smallest allowed maximum packet size (1200 bytes) by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see {{packet-coalesce}}.
+A client MUST expand the payload of all UDP datagrams carrying Initial packets to at least the smallest allowed maximum packet size (1200 bytes) by adding PADDING frames to the Initial packet or by coalescing the Initial packet; see
+{{packet-coalesce}}.
 Sending a UDP datagram of this size ensures that the network path from the client to the server supports a reasonable Path Maximum Transmission Unit (PMTU).
-This also helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see {{address-validation}}.
+This also helps reduce the amplitude of amplification attacks caused by server responses toward an unverified client address; see
+{{address-validation}}.

 Enforcement of the max_udp_payload_size transport parameter ({{transport-parameter-definitions}}) might act as an additional limit on the